Why a lawyer for your tech startup is necessary:

 Say, for instance, you're working on new social media technology that relies on gathering user data to be effective.
 This presents overarching privacy concerns and potential violations of the terms of service of each social media site.

-Brown, Huff, & Zohar Law can help ensure your work complies with existing privacy regulations.
+Brown Huff Zohar can help ensure your work complies with existing privacy regulations.
 We will scour the TOS of other sites your technology might be using for anything which could cause legal trouble.
 We will protect your rights.

 The same goes for unique business positions.